kamalmarhubi/website/_drafts/what-even-is-a-kubelet.markdown

 # Running a pod

+There are a few ways the kubelet finds pods to run
+- a directory it polls for new pod manifests to run
+- a URL it polls and downloads pod manifests from
+- from the Kubernetes API server

-There are a few ways to tell the kubelet what to run.
-The simplest is to put a pod manifest in a directory it watches.
-Every 20 seconds, it checks for changes in the directory, and adjusts what it's running based on what it finds.
+The first of these is definitely the simplest: to run a pod, we just put it in the watched directory.
+Every 20 seconds, the kubelet checks for changes in the directory, and adjusts what it's running based on what it finds.
 This means both launching pods that are added, as well as killing ones that are removed.

-The kubelet is such a low level component with such limited responsibilities that we can actually use it independently of Kubernetes.
+The kubelet is such a low level component with such limited responsibilities that we can actually use it independently of Kubernetes—all we have to do is not tell it about a Kubernetes API server.
 The kubelet supports [Docker] and [rkt] as continer runtimes.
-The default is Docker, so that's what we'll use in the examples here.
+The default is Docker, and that's what we'll use in the examples here.
 You'll need a machine with Docker installed and running to try this out.

 [docker]: https://github.com/docker/docker
 [rkt]: https://github.com/coreos/rkt